-The funding is required to sustain our weekly "Welcome Centre" which we have initiated for our mentally distressed clients.
-Here we conduct activities that allow expression, interaction and building of self-esteem.
-We do this through counselling sessions, vocational classes, creative therapy like art, music, yoga and outdoor activities.
-We also, include their family members & carers to be their support system.
-We also encourage home visits with the help of our young volunteers.
+Funding is required to sustain our weekly "Welcome Centre" which we have initiated for our mentally distressed Clients.
+At the Centre we conduct activities that allow expression, interaction and building of self-esteem.
+We do this through counselling sessions, vocational classes, creative art & music therapy, yoga and outdoor activities.
+We also, include family members & carers to be their support system.
+We conduct regular home visits with the help of our Team and young volunteers.

-By providing a "Welcome Centre" which includes free counselling sessions & creative therapy classes that engage the clients, their carers & family members & build their self esteem.
-By giving family members space to express their anxieties and seek solutions to their problems.
-And largely, by negotiating affordable treatments, both at government & private hospitals.
+By providing a "Welcome Centre" which includes free counselling sessions & creative therapy classes that engage the clients, their carers & family members.
+By giving their family members space to express their anxieties and seek solutions to their problems.
+And mainly, by negotiating affordable treatments, both at government & private hospitals.

-Provision of treatment along with family support to clients from 10 communities, gradually expanding outside of Kathmandu Valley.
-Teaching them income generating skills which will benefit both the clients and their families.
-Establishing a basket fund to supplement family resources for treatment.
+Provision of treatment along with family support to Clients from 10 communities, gradually expanding outside of Kathmandu Valley.
+Teaching them income generating skills beneficial to both them and their families.
+Establishing a basket fund tfor treatment o supplement family resources.
 Engaging the community, especially the youth, in raising awareness about mental health.
 And by facilitating capacity building opportunities through volunteering.